IdentityServer/IdentityServer4.Templates/README.md

 ### dotnet new is4ef
 Adds a basic IdentityServer that uses Entity Framework for configuration and state management.
 If you seed the database, you get a couple of basic client and resource registrations, check the `SeedData.cs` file.

+### dotnet new is4admin
+Adds an IdentityServer that includes the RockSolidKnowledge AdminUI Community Edition (open `http://localhost:5000/admin` in the browser).
+This gives you a web-based administration interface for users, claims, clients and resources.
+The community edition is limited to 10 users and 2 clients.
+See [here](https://www.identityserver.com/products) for more information about AdminUI.

 ## Installation

 Install with: